 The Legislative Council operates a legislative printing room where legislators may have copies of official material reproduced for distribution or personal use, within reason.
-In the machine room are a Xerox machine (this photographic equipment can be used to reproduce materials as is, or enlarge or reduce it in size) and a multilith machine, which can turn out a sufficient number of copies of material necessary for legislative use.
-Requests for this service should be given to the Chief Clerk of the House or Secretary of the Senate.
+A Xerox machine and a multilith machine, which can turn out a sufficient number of copies of material necessary for legislative use, are in the print room.
+The photographic equipment available can be used to reproduce materials as is or enlarge or reduce such materials in size.